 Qualifications & Experience:

-High School diploma or GED equivalent with math background and a minimum of 5 years’ experience conducting home inspections, general construction experience or the equivalent of knowledge skills and abilities.
+High School diploma or GED equivalent preferred and a minimum of 1 year experience conducting home inspections, general construction experience or the equivalent of knowledge skills and abilities.
 Candidate must pass pre-employment assessment that evaluates baseline comprehension of residential construction principles.

 Fluent in speaking, reading and comprehending English.